Anchorsify/Anchorsify.github.io/_summons/Bird.md

 ###### 4. Abilities
 **Standard Actions**
-Amahaou may use Move and Search.
+Amahou may use the Move and Search actions without spending any of its Summoner's AP.

 **Crush** *(Speed 12, 10 AP)*
 Usable while on the ground.
 This may only be used while someone is Pinned by the Amahaou.
 It deals no base damage, but still inflicts the Sky King's DB * Speed, which is doubled for the purpose of inflicting (Blunt) wounds, along with Suffocation 2 each time it's used.  which is doubled for the purposes of inflicting (Blunt) wounds, and applies a Suffocation 2 each time it's used.
 Crush automatically hits.